soundpress/RulesOfNYC/docs/c13/index.rst

 (o) [Repealed.]

 (p) Permittee.
-"Permittee" shall mean a person who holds a valid permit issued pursuant to Articles 5 and 81 of the New York City Health Code to operate a bar, restaurant or other food service establishment or who holds a valid permit issued pursuant to Section 17-513.5 of the New York City Administrative Code to operate a non-tobacco hookah establishment.
+"Permittee" shall mean a person who holds a valid permit issued pursuant to 24 RCNY Health Code Articles 5 and 81 to operate a bar, restaurant or other food service establishment or who holds a valid permit issued pursuant to Section 17-513.5 of the New York City Administrative Code to operate a non-tobacco hookah establishment.

 (q) Place of employment.
 "Place of employment" shall have the meaning set forth in § 17-502(m) of the Act.